 - The focus is “their contributions to a positive student experience“.

-For more resources, visit the Study Hub Academic writing page, which also includes a cheat sheet with more directive words.
+For more resources, visit the Study Hub Academic writing page, which also includes the Directive words handout with common directive words and their definitions.

 Burns, T. and Sinfield, S. (2016) Essential Study Skills: The Complete Guide to Success at University: Fourth Edition.
 London: SAGE.